 The import structure remains similar for all Python plugins, except for the module path, the module name, and its configuration parameters.

-directive: This takes the script name as its value.
+Importdirective: This takes the script name as its value.
 Notice how this differs from the module name in the following line.
-We’ll see this in detail in a later section.Module
+We'll see this in detail in a later section.Moduletag: This module requires two configuration parameters,CITYandAPI_KEY.
+It calls an external API with the given key to collect the weather information.

 Enabling RRDtool